jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 To understand the subtleties between these, you need a basic
 appreciataion of the XDG menu-spec and desktop-entry-spec.
 See:
 http://standards.freedesktop.org/ for further information.

+To keep things simple, when discussing XDG paths, only one location
+will be referred to rather than XDG variables and every possible
+location.
+So for example, if "/usr/share" is quoted, it may refer to
+"/usr/local/share", "$HOME/.local/share", etc on your system.

 In brief, there are three types of files which define the Linux/BSD
 system menu: